 What do you think of these sprites I made?
 You can take credit for them and put them on your site if you like; I don't mind.

 I appreciate the thought, but this is equal parts puzzling and worrying to me.
-"You can take credit for my sprites if you want" essentially amounts to "I think you're a thief and a liar, but I don't mind".
-No halfway decent human being would take your work and claim it's theirs, even if you gave them permission, because it's not theirs; no amount of permission will make that not a bold-faced lie.
+"You can take credit for my sprites if you want" essentially amounts to "I think you're a thief and a liar, but I don't mind."
+No halfway decent human being would take your work and claim it's theirs, even if you gave them permission, because it's not theirs; no amount of permission will make that stop being a bold-faced lie.
 So no, I'm not going to take credit for your sprites and put them on my site, because I'm not an art thief - and if I did, you damn well should mind, because then I'd be a dishonest hack.